-For more information on our capability and expertise in this area please follow the links below or contact our Associate Director, Steve Pearce directly firstname.lastname@example.org.
+For more information on our capability and expertise in this area please follow the links below or contact Jonathan Durnall – Jonathan.firstname.lastname@example.org for more information.

 Digital technology is a powerful enabler for collaborative critical thinking particularly where teams are mobile and need to make high-stakes decisions, often with very little notice and under time pressure.

-Last month I was working with an executive leadership team to help build their capability to respond to a range of known and unknown risks that the organisation face.
+Previously we have worked with executive leadership teams to help build their capability to respond to a range of known and unknown risks that the organisation face.

 As with most leadership teams we work with, they already have an impressive and diverse range of skills and experiences.
-The session again highlighted, that leadership styles may be unique and risks between organisations varied but the majority of executive leaders already have strong critical thinking capabilities.
+These sessions again highlighted, that leadership styles may be unique and risks between organisations varied but the majority of executive leaders already have strong critical thinking capabilities.

 Some leaders demonstrate their critical thinking skills in very direct and overt ways, clearly ‘cutting through’ to identify the key issues and making strong decisions.
 Others do this in more collaborative and subtle ways but; the majority of executive leaders and emerging leaders have critical thinking as a core competency.